20 Weird French Words You Won’t Believe Exist!

 All right, literally “to yogurt,” yaourter describes singing or speaking in a language one either doesn’t know very well or has decided to fake in whatever context they’re using it.
 Common usage refers to more of an imitation than a sincere attempt, like trying to fudge your way through a song you haven’t memorized the lyrics to, or speaking a “pretend” language by mimicking the accent and vocal mannerisms without using real words.

 Another way to describe this phenomenon is with the expression chanter en yaourt (to sing through yogurt).
 Either term is often used to refer to a native French speaker singing along with English words with which they’re not entirely familiar.

 I feel obligated, for the sake of all the French learners out there, to draw this out a little longer.
 Pay attention, this will be on the midterm.

 tu yaourtes (you yogurt)

 ils/elles yaourtent (they yogurt)

 Okay, so I realize it shouldn’t be translated literally, but you have to admit, just seeing it is priceless.
-Now I expect you to study this verb, and work out the other tenses, too, preferably by reviewing grammar in authentic French contexts with the help of FluentU.

 This fantastic, hybrid word is great for telling someone just how crazy they really are.
 Frappadingue comes from two separate words that both point towards someone’s insanity.
 Frappé- is the first part and comes from the verb frapper (to hit), as in, “You’re so nuts you must have been hit on the head.”